skulljs/skulljs.github.io/content/en/docs/how-to/deployment/pm2.md

 - Working project — check that your project works locally
 - [Node.js](https://nodejs.org/) on local computer and remote server — latest LTS version or newer
-- [Skulljs-cli](https://www.npmjs.com/package/@skulljs/cli) on local computer — the version which you created the project or newer
+- [Skulljs-cli](https://www.npmjs.com/package/@skulljs/cli) on local computer — the version you used to create the project or a newer version
 - [PM2](https://pm2.keymetrics.io/docs/usage/pm2-doc-single-page/) globally installed on the remote server — latest LTS
 - [MySQL](https://www.mysql.com/) on remote server — 8.0 version or newer
 - (Optional: HTTPS) An SSL Certificate